DESIGNER OF THE MONTH - Carin Bryggman

 Carin Bryggmann was a pioneering architect and designer in many ways

-Bryggman's career continued well into the 1960s, when he designed, among other things, the Biology Department of the University of Turku and the Vaasa City Hall.
+Bryggman's career continued well into the 1960s, when she designed, among other things, the Biology Department of the University of Turku and the Vaasa City Hall.
 Bryggman's influence can still be seen in Finnish architecture.
 For example, the modern functionalist style of the main building of the University of Turku is still inspiring to many architects today.

 Erik and Carin Bryggman, Photo: Turku museum center / K. Bernhard